 Tropical Doctor requests all authors submitting any primary data used in their research articles alongside their article submissions to be published in the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
 This information should include links to third-party data repositories or detailed contact information for third-party data sources.
 Data available only on an author-maintained website will need to be loaded onto either the journal’s platform or a third-party platform to ensure continuing accessibility.
 Examples of data types include but are not limited to statistical data files, replication code, text files, audio files, images, videos, appendices, and additional charts and graphs necessary to understand the original research.
 The editor may consider limited embargoes on proprietary data.
 The editor can also grant exceptions for data that cannot legally or ethically be released.
 All data submitted should comply with Institutional or Ethical Review Board requirements and applicable government regulations.
 For further information, please contact the editorial office at firstname.lastname@example.org

-Tropical Doctor offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Tropical Doctor offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Manuscripts must be submitted using double line-spaced, unjustified text throughout, with headings and subheadings in bold case.
 Press ‘Enter’ only at the end of a paragraph, list entry or heading.

 The first page should contain the full title of the manuscript, a short title, the author(s) name(s) and affiliation(s), and the name, postal and email addresses of the author for correspondence, as well as a full list of declarations.
 Please also include a list of up to five keywords.